Study & Work Abroad Fair – Wednesday, September 18

 - IES Abroad - variety of programs and locations

-- SAI - programs in Italy, Spain, England, France
+- SAI - programs in Italy, Spain, France (liberal arts, art, design)

 - SUNY Oswego Study Abroad - variety of programs and locations